-An Open Approach to Implementing Intent-Based Networking
+An Approach to Implementing Intent-Based Networking

-Pica8’s PICOS® network operating system and AmpCon automation framework offer a viable open IBN solution for the whole enterprise – from data center to the access edge.
+Pica8’s PICOS® network operating system and AmpCon automation framework offer a viable IBN solution for the whole enterprise – from data center to the access edge.

 Introduction: IBN Comes of Age